andreaswachs/docker-proxy/readme.md

 This repository is forked to ensure its existence for my bachelors project.
 See more [here](https://github.com/andreaswachs/bachelors-project)

+Further, the Dockerfile has been fixed enabling it to be be built.

 # TCP/UDP Proxy Dockerized

 A simple Docker container that forwards incoming TCP or UDP traffic to a specific IP.